Zarand3r/deepStitch2/README.md

-## Preprocessing for optical flow
+## Training

-If you have a the mp4 files in a labeled directory with labeleed subdirs
+If you have the mp4 files in a labeled directory with labeled subdirs corresponding to gesture labels

 ```
 -───movie_clips